 Early officials of the government of Crook County were a county judge, two county commissioners, assessor, clerk, coroner, school superintendent, surveyor, treasurer, and sheriff.
 By 1993 the last of the county judge's limited judicial powers were transferred to the circuit court.
 The full-time county judge now heads the county court and functions as county administrator.

-The first census in 1890 showed a population of 3,244 excluding the Indians.
-The last several censuses have shown an increase in inhabitants with the 2006 population of 24,525 representing a 27.9% increase from 2000.
-The fast pace of growth in the nearby Bend-Redmond area has played a role in the rising population of Crook County.
+The first census in 1890 showed a population of 3,244 excluding Native Americans.
+The last several federal censuses have shown an increase in inhabitants.
+However, the 2013 census total of 20,690 showed a slight decrease of 1.4 percent from the 2010 census.
+Still, the fast pace of growth in the nearby Bend-Redmond area will likely play a role in the long-term trend of a rising Crook County population.

-The economy of the county is based on agriculture and forestry.
+The economy of the county is generally based on agriculture and forestry.
 Agriculture is supported by the development of irrigation districts, which permits the raising of hay, grain, mint, potatoes, and seed.
 Range and forest lands allow grazing for a sizable livestock industry.
 The Ochoco National Forest's stand of ponderosa pine is the main source of lumber.
-As the lumber industry suffers with restricted log cutting, tourism and recreation are helping to strengthen the economy.
+Tourism, recreation, and high-tech computer server farms are helping to strengthen the economy as the lumber industry suffers with restricted log cutting.